dogweather/forkful/content/en/javascript/strings/deleting-characters-matching-a-pattern.md

 weight: 5
 ---

-## What & Why?
-Removing characters based on a pattern makes strings clean and uniform.
-Programmers do this for formatting, removing unwanted characters, or for simplification before processing.

 ## How to:
 Use `replace()` with a regular expression.
 The `g` flag replaces all matches, not just the first.